 - Laying once a week in a tanning bed – 10-15 minutes.

-- Invest in a sun-lamp – There’s two types, usually the ones able to produce vitamin D are quite expensive though.
+- Invest in a sun-lamp – There are two types, usually, the ones able to produce vitamin D are quite expensive though.

 ▸ Vitamin D: Health Benefits and Recommended Intake